openforis/sepal-doc/docs/source/team/contribute.rst

 .. note::

-    This page of SEPAL documentation, **Contribute**, was requested in the GitHub Issue Tracker (`Issue #19 <https://github.com/openforis/sepal-doc/issues/19>`_).
+    This article of SEPAL documentation, **Contribute**, was requested in the GitHub Issue Tracker (`Issue #19 <https://github.com/openforis/sepal-doc/issues/19>`_).
 It was then added to SEPAL documentation (`PR #24 <https://github.com/openforis/sepal-doc/pull/24>`_).

-Now that you have finished your modifications and pushed them to GitHub, we can go back to the web interface of our forked repository (:code:`https://github.com/<your account>/sepal-doc`).
+Now that you have finished your modifications and pushed them to GitHub, go back to the web interface of the forked repository (:code:`https://github.com/<your account>/sepal-doc`).

 First, select the :code:`Pull requests` button to open the **PR** interface: